wp-blocks/cf7-antispam/readme.txt

 So the only thing you need to do is add to (for each contact form) 'flamingo_message: "[your-message]"' in the same way you do for [flamingo](https://contactform7.com/save-submitted-messages-with-flamingo/).
 This is **required for advanced text statistical analysis**, without this B8 filter will couldn't be enabled.

-==Antispam Available Test==
+==Antispam Available Tests==
-- It is verified that the mail is sent through the cf7 module protecting the form with a encrypted unique hash
+- It is verified that the mail is sent through the cf7 module protecting the form with an encrypted unique hash
-- Browser Fingerprinting (check if is a real browser or a bot that camouflaging as such)
+- Browser Fingerprinting
-- Blacklist bots after a customizable number of attempts (with the possibility to schedule unban)
+- Language checks (Geo-ip, http headers and browser - crosschecked)
-- Time elapsed (a form is not filled out in a few seconds as bots do)
+- Blacklists (with autoban after N failed attempts and user defined)
-- IP check (you set a list of banned IP's, ipv6 compatible)
+- Time elapsed (with min/max values)
 - Prohibited words in message/email and user agent
 - DNS Blacklists
 - Honeypot
-- Honeyform
+- Honeyform*
 - B8 statistical "Bayesian" spam filter

 ==Install Flamingo to unlock the spam manager!==